FuckingNode/fuckingnode.github.io/docs/manual/launch.md

 ```

 `PROJECT` is obvious and mandatory.
 It can be a relative file path, absolute file path, or the project's name as mentioned before.

+By default it just launches your favorite editor with your project opened.
+For us to be able to run a task or update your dependencies, [setup those features from the project's `fknode.yaml` file](./fknode-yaml.md#launchcmd).

 ---